openstack-archive/fuel-docs/pages/frequently-asked-questions/0020-galera.rst

 **Note:**

 A Galera cluster is a very democratic system.
 As it is a master-master cluster, every primary node equals to other primary nodes.
 Primary nodes with the same sync state (same ``wsrep_cluster_state_uuid`` value) form the so called quorum - the majority of primary nodes with the same ``wsrep_cluster_state_uuid``.
 Normally, one of the controllers gets a new commit, increases its ``wsrep_cluster_state_uuid`` value and performs synchronization with other nodes.
 If one of primary controllers fails, the Galera cluster continues serving requests as long as the quorum exists.
 Exit of the primary controller from the cluster equals a failure, because after exit this controller has a new cluster ID and a ``wsrep_cluster_state_uuid`` value less than the same value on the working nodes.
 So 3 working primary controllers are the very minimal Galera cluster size.
 The recommended Galera cluster size is 6 controllers.

 Fuel deployment manifests with default settings deploy a non-recommended Galera configuration with 2 controllers only.
 This is suitable for testing purposes, but not for production deployments.

 **Restarting an existing cluster after failure**

-Continuing a Galera cluster after a power failure or other types of breakdown basically consists of two steps: backing up every node and finding the node with the most recent non-damaged replica.
+Continuing a Galera cluster after a power failure or other types of breakdown basically consists of two steps:
+  * Backing up every node
+  * Finding the node with the most recent non-damaged replica.

 * Helpful tip: add ``wsrep_provider_options="wsrep_on = off;"`` to the ``/etc/mysql/conf.d/wsrep.cnf`` configuration file.